Cameron Whitten: Further community involvement

 Also in 2012, Whitten embarked on a hunger strike on the steps of City Hall to protest the housing crisis in Portland, and to demand immediate action from city leaders.
 The strike lasted almost two months, eliciting a statement from housing commissioner Nick Fish, and ended after concessions were made by the Portland Mayor's Office.
 Whitten continued to speak publicly about homelessness.

 In 2013, Whitten was in the news again when he participated in the campaign for the legalization of same-sex marriage in Oregon.
-Also in 2013, Whitten protested the banning of community members who set up 24/7 vigil for the homeless, and their replacement with a fast food cart.
-The cart was then removed and the furniture put in storage.
+Also in 2013, after a homeless camp in front of Portland city hall was cleared and replaced by a burrito cart, Whitten organized a demonstration handing out free burritos which prompted the cart to relocate.

 In 2014 Whitten was executive director of the organization Know Your City.
 In this role he conducted history-related walking tours of Portland.
 That year several of his articles about excessive use of force by police were published in local magazines and news outlets.
 He served on Portland's Transit Equity Advisory Committee.
 Also in 2014 Whitten joined cyclists to protest the dangerous state of Portland city infrastructure after a cyclist was killed while riding in a bike lane.